JacobLinCool/baha-anime-skip/README.md

 A panel with report link and debug info is also attached.
 If you click the link, a pre-filled issue will be opened in this repo.

 ![Panel](./images/panel.png)

+## Sponsors

+There are no sponsors yet.

+If you want to sponsor this project, you can send a Bahamut Anime Redeem Code to my email: [`hi@jacoblin.cool`](mailto:hi@jacoblin.cool?subject=%5BSponsor%5D%20Bahamut%20Anime%20Redeem%20Code&body=Code%3A%20......%0D%0A%0D%0AAnything%20you%20want%20to%20tell%20me:%20%0D%0A).
+And if you want, I will put your name here.

+A premium account is useful because it can save my time to wait for the AD when I am testing the program.